NHSDigital/electronic-prescription-service-api/tool/README.md

 ## Features

-* Parse a FHIR prepare nominated-pharmacy prescription-order into a readable format - (allows anonymous users)
+* Read FHIR prescriptions and display on ui
 * Read a test pack (see examples in `test-packs` directory)
 * Sign a prescription(s)
 * Send a prescription(s)